YesSteveModel/YSM-Wiki-Issues/docs/en/notes/wiki/Introduction.md

 Versions 1.1.5 and earlier were written in pure Java and support the three major mainstream platforms and mobile platforms.

-Since the encryption of the old version of Java was quickly cracked, starting from version 1.2.0, the core encryption and rendering parts are all written in C++.
-This greatly improves the rendering efficiency and security, but the multi-platform support is poor.
+Since the encryption algorithm of the old versions written in Java was quickly cracked, starting from version 1.2.0, the core encryption and rendering parts are all written in C++.
+This greatly improves the rendering performance and security, but the multi-platform support is poor.

-Currently, the client only supports the Windows x64 system, and the server supports the Windows and Linux x64 systems.
+Currently, the client side only supports Windows x64 systems, while the server side supports Windows and Linux x64 systems.
 Support for other platforms and architectures is also in progress.
-Updates will be announced as the completion progresses.
+Updates will be announced if there are any progresses.